-I met Ray at one of my favorite San Francisco restaurants, Morton's on Sutter Street.
+I met Kurzweil at one of my favorite San Francisco restaurants, Morton's on Post Street.
 I ordered a dozen oysters; a filet mignon wrapped in bacon, and drowned it all down with a fine bottle of Duckhorn merlot.
-Ray had a wedge salad with no dressing, a giant handful of nutritional supplements, and a bottle of water.
-That's Ray, one cheap date.
+Ray had a wedge salad without dressing, a giant handful of nutritional supplements, and a bottle of water.
+That's Kurzweil, one cheap date.